≡ Menu

 best dog food for older dogs

-Your dog’s metabolism becomes slower as he ages and his level of activity also reduces.
-This means, that in addition to special needs, your furry friend also needs to have fewer calories in their diet.
+Your dog’s metabolism becomes slower as he ages, and his activity level also reduces.
+This means that in addition to special needs, your furry friend also needs fewer calories in their diet.

-In this blog post, we’ll share everything that there is to know about the nutritional needs of senior dogs and introduce you to the top 10 best senior dog foods available.
+In this blog post, we’ll share everything there is to know about the nutritional needs of senior dogs and introduce you to the top 10 best old dog foods available.

 Is My Dog Even a Senior Dog?